Whiteknight/CastIron/docs/mapping.md

 There are several `IRecordMapperCompiler` types in the `CastIron.Sql.Mapping` namespace which you can use.
 The default mapper will automatically select the most appropriate one based on the type and options you provide, but if you would like more control or to provide custom behavior you can specify one of these.

+Mapper compilers create a `Func<IDataRecord, T>` delegate which, once created, can be used and reused with any `IDataReader` instances which have the same schema: The readers must have the same columns with the same names, in the same order, with the same basic data types.
+This is because once the named properties are matched to named columns, the numeric indices are used to perform the actual movement of data between the two.

 ### `CachingMappingCompiler`

 The `CachingMappingCompiler` is a Decorator around another compiler which provides caching behaviors.
-If the mapper can be cached, it will be held in memory.
+If the compiled mapper can be cached, it will be held in memory.
 This provides a nice performance boost when the same queries are executed over and over again.

 ```csharp
 var compiler = new CachingMappingCompiler(innerCompiler);